ChallahBack83/Body_Performance/README.md

 ![orig_csv](https://github.com/ChallahBack83/Body_Performance/blob/M_Rau/Images/orig_csv.png)

+### Questions We Hope to Answer

+  - Can we accurately classify a person's level of body performance (or health) using physical and activity statistics?
+  - What features impact class or body performance the most?
+  - How does age factor into given body performance?
+  - Is there a dramatic difference between genders?
+  - How do some features impact others?
+    - Weight or body fat to sit/bends, gripForce, situps, broad jump?
+    - Age to activity level?
+    - Gender to activity level?

+### Data Exploration & Analysis

+On initial inspection, our data is fairly clean, with no null values.
+However, we did need to rename some columns to make them work within SQL since they were words that were functions (id and class) or included symbols that did not work (body_fat_%).

-Each subject has also been assigned a class (A,B,C,D) based on the data, with A being the best performance and D being the worst.
-The datapoints are evenly divided among the 4 classes.
+Each subject has been assigned a class (A,B,C,D) based on the data, with A being the best performance and D being the worst.
+The datapoints are evenly divided among the 4 classes so we do not have a minority class to account for in sampling

 ![class_count](https://github.com/ChallahBack83/Body_Performance/blob/M_Rau/Images/class_cnt.png)